thingsboard/thingsboard.github.io/docs/trendz/install/trndz-upgrade-instructions.md

 ```
 {: .copy-code}

-#### Sync with ThingsBoard

-//Todo describe the process here

 ### Windows {#windows-1150}

 {% capture tb_3_7_0_upgrade_note %}
 **Important note before upgrading to Trendz 1.15.0**

 After upgrade, it's necessary to sync with Trendz with ThingsBoard.
-You can find out how to do it [here]().
+You can find out how to do it [here](/docs/trendz/install/windows#step-6-sync-thingsboard-with-trendz).
 {% endcapture %}
 {% include templates/warn-banner.md content=tb_3_7_0_upgrade_note %}